 The Bush School of Government and Public Service offers an interdisciplinary, non-thesis program leading to the Master of Public Service and Administration (MPSA) degree.
 The MPSA curriculum provides a professional education for those seeking careers at any level of government or in the nonprofit sector.
 It includes a solid academic and practical grounding in management and policy analysis, as well as an opportunity to refine critical leadership skills such as team building, motivation, conflict resolution, and effective written and oral communication.
 The MPSA program is fully accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).

 The PSAA Department offers a two-year, full-time course of study in one of three tracks: Nonprofit Management, Public Management, or Public Policy Analysis.
-In addition, students have the option to choose a concentration in a substantive area such as analytical methods; cybersecurity policy; education policy and management; energy, environment, and technology policy and management; health policy and management; international nongovernmental organizations; security policy and management; state and local government policy and management; or they may design their own concentration in consultation with their advisor.
+In addition, students have the option to choose a concentration in a substantive area such as analytical methods; cybersecurity policy; education policy and management; energy, environment, and technology policy and management; health policy and management; homeland security and national defense; international nongovernmental organizations; state and local government policy and management; or they may design their own concentration in consultation with their advisor.
 The program includes a non-credit-bearing internship and two semesters of capstone policy seminars which give students the opportunity to apply their knowledge and skills to a real-world problem or issue.

-For further information about the Bush School, including requests for admission materials, please contact: Bush School, Texas A&M University, 4220 TAMU, College Station, Texas 77843-4220, email , or visit the website at .
+For further information about the Bush School, including requests for admission materials, please contact: Bush School, Texas A&M University, 4220 TAMU, College Station, Texas 77843-4220, email firstname.lastname@example.org, or visit the website at http://bush.tamu.edu.

 The MPSA student’s advisory committee consists of the student’s designated faculty advisor and the Head of the Bush School’s PSAA Department, who has the responsibility of approving the proposed degree plan for an MPSA student.
-When necessary, recommendations in cases of academic deficiency will be made to the Office of Graduate and Professional Studies.
+When necessary, recommendations in cases of academic deficiency will be made to the Graduate and Professional School.

 The student in consultation with his or her advisory committee, will develop the proposed degree plan.
-The degree plan must be completed and filed with the Office of Graduate and Professional Studies prior to the deadlines imposed by the student’s college, and no later than the dates announced in the OGAPS calendar of deadlines for graduation.
+The degree plan must be completed and filed with the Graduate and Professional School prior to the deadlines imposed by the student’s college, and no later than the dates announced in the GPS calendar of deadlines for graduation.

 This proposed degree plan should be submitted through the online Document Processing Submission System located on the website http://ogsdpss.tamu.edu.